The tracking detector of the FASER experiment: Tracker stations

 \subsection{Tracker plane}

 A tracker plane consists of an aluminum frame (AW-5083) holding eight SCT barrel modules as shown in \cref{f:plane-photo}.
-The modules are arranged by four on each side (front and back) of the frame to accommodate the flex pigtails (see \cref{sec:on-detector-electronics}).
+The modules are arranged by four on each side (front and back) of the frame to minimize non-sensitive material in the central region.
+To measure the momentum of the charged particles separated by the magnetic field, the modules are oriented with the strips perpendicular to the $y$-axis (sensitive coordinate).
 The distance between modules (closest sensors along the out-of-plane direction) is \SI{2.4}{\milli\metre}, and the active area overlap (in-plane, along the strip-length) is \SI{2}{\milli\metre}.
+The overall active area in the tracker plane is $\SI{240}{\milli\metre}\times \SI{240}{\milli\metre}$, which covers the $\SI{200}{\milli\metre}$-diameter magnet aperture as illustrated in \cref{f:frame-cad}.
 The frame has a size of $\SI{320}{\milli\metre}\times \SI{320}{\milli\metre}\times \SI{31.5}{\milli\metre}$.
-In order to minimize the material in front of the silicon detectors, the frame is cut-out for most of the active area within the acceptance of the magnet aperture, see \cref{f:frame-cad}.
-More details about the material distribution in the active area of a tracker station is given in \cref{sec:tracker-stations}.
+In order to minimize the material in front of the silicon detectors, the frame is cut-out for most of the active area within the acceptance of the magnet aperture.
+More details about the material distribution in the active area of a tracker station are given in \cref{sec:tracker-stations}.